nandhag29/nbadraftprediction/README.md

 This project aims to predict whether a basketball player will be drafted to the NBA based on their statistics.
 The prediction is made using classifier models trained on historical data.

+Our data collection, development process, and findings are detailed in the "Predicting_NBA_Draft_Outcomes" PDF.

 ## Getting Started

 These instructions will guide you on how to run the project on your local machine.